Home

 This method, will work almost every time.
 It is my belief when it comes to selling a house, that you should never lose an offer to purchase over a $1000.00.

-- John and Mary, we really need to sell at $275,000.00 but, we'd be willing to throw in our fridge and stove as part of the offer OK?
+- John and Mary, we really need to sell at $275,000.00 but, I'll tell you what we'll do for you.
+Let's throw in our fridge and stove as part of the offer.
+OK?
 Reach out to shake hand and remain silent.

 - John and Mary, I'll tell you what, let's do a trade.
 I know you really wanted to close a month earlier than we agreed upon.